 Identify exact sources of PM10 and PM2.5. in your region

-- Air particulate matter elemental composition and concentrations measurement - unique national ion beam facility and refined techniques for semi-automated analysis of air filters
+- Ion Beam Analysis - Air particulate matter elemental composition and concentrations measurement, unique national ion beam facility and refined techniques for semi-automated analysis of air filters

-- Source appointment - tracking down PM10 and PM2.5 air pollution sources, and distinguishing natural from man-made sources.
+- Source Apportionment - tracking down PM10 and PM2.5 air pollution sources, and distinguishing natural from man-made sources.

 - Interpretation and advice - supporting immediate and long-term planning.

 GNS Science has been working closely with regional councils and unitary authorities for many years to determine airborne particle composition using state-of-the-art air filter and data analysis techniques to identify and quantify sources of APM within their polluted airsheds.
 We also work with overseas government agencies to provide both analytical services and planning advice.

 Air particulate sources and activity inside school classrooms

 Pilot study was undertaken to investigate the air quality in two primary school classrooms (ages 5 –9) over a three-week period, during August 2013.
 PM10was monitored andsampled (hourly, 24/7) in two classrooms and outside of the Palmerston North School, New Zealand.

 Air monitoring work by GNS Science has found that atmospheric concentrations of arsenic, a known carcinogen, are above national and international guidelines in a number of New Zealand urban centres.